7 Practical Tips to Never Miss a Deadline

 - Get the hardest tasks done first: Get that dirty work out of the way by prioritizing the most time-consuming, challenging, or important task first.
 Make it your number one activity when you start in the morning, feeling fresh and energetic.
 With the biggest chunk chewed off first, the progress made will make you feel even more motivated.
 Especially knowing the rest of the tasks are less taxing in comparison.

 - Setting time limits for each task: You might find yourself procrastinating too much if you don’t allocate a specific amount of time to each task.
 Give yourself a reasonable end time, without being too strict.
 Also, add in some extra time in between tasks as a buffer, so you can complete them without overlapping time meant for other things.

 - Delegate tasks to others: You only have two hands, but you might have many colleagues who are able to do a precise task too, maybe even better!
 Don’t be afraid to delegate work to others.
 Use Rodeo’s detailed planning feature to see each employee’s availability and skills, which makes this even easier.

 - Keep your focus: Make sure there are no distractions when you need to get important things done.
 Put your phone away, and only allow yourself to check it at set times.
 Be as rigorous as necessary.
-This might mean using the “do not disturb” function on your computer, working offline, using only one monitor or window to focus on.
+This might mean using the “do not disturb” function on your computer or working offline.

 - Take small breaks: Instead of a couple of large breaks, try taking multiple small breaks to refresh concentration.
 Very important; try not to spend them aimlessly checking your phone.
 Rather try something active, like a quick walk around, doing yoga at your desk, or practicing a frivolous skill like hmm, rock balancing maybe?
 Body movement is known to stimulate brain function and uplift your mood.